 In 1986, a Nature Centre named after Kerry Wood was opened in the Gaetz Lake Sanctuary.
 It was constructed with funds from the Alberta Heritage Savings Trust Fund as part of the Urban Parks Program.

-The Kerry Wood Nature Centre is an approximately 1,036 sq. metre (11,154 sq. ft.) nature centre adjacent to the Gaetz Lakes Sanctuary, a municipally-owned 118 hectare park and federal migratory bird sanctuary.
+Located in the heart of the City of Red Deer, the Kerry Wood Nature Centre is adjacent to the Gaetz Lakes Sanctuary, a municipally-owned 118 hectare park and federal migratory bird sanctuary.
 The Nature Centre is open year-round, and is closed only on Christmas Day.

 Kerry "Nobby" Wood passed away peacefully at home on July 25, 1998 after a lengthy struggle with heart problems and cancer.
 His beloved Marjorie passed away from cancer on Sept.
 21, 2002.
 His stories live on in 24 books and numerous children's readers.